purabtpatel/Road-To-Success/Documents/DhruvilKansara.md

 Had meeting about progress.
 With the help of mike we have a gorgeous login and registration functionality

 Did a bunch of merges.
 We've got a good looking landing page and functionalities.
 Tom and Sergio have told me to step back and relax and let them put finishing touches instead of me worrying for a day.

+Meeting with purab about what security has left. im doing regex.
+Also meeting with purab and UI as it seems they have work to merge into master